rileystuartmyers/bookmark-keeper/README.md

 A lightweight desktop bookmark manager built with **C++**, **ImGui**, **GLFW**, and **SQLite**.

-Designed for speed and simplicity, URL Keeper lets you quickly store, view, copy, and delete URLs in a minimal UI.
+Designed for speed and simplicity and lets you quickly store, view, copy, and delete URLs in a minimal UI.

 ---